Swallow's Nest, Yalta © pixie_bebe

 The other major attraction for Ukraine tourists is the natural beauty of the country, with areas like the Carpathian and Crimean mountain ranges; the Black Sea and Sea of Asov; and the Crimean peninsula, a popular tourist haven with its warm climate, famous resorts, history, and old cities such as Sevastopol and Yalta.
 The Carpathian Mountains draw skiers and hikers year-round, and the region is also popular for its restorative spas and historic sites.
 Gateway to the mountains is the city of Lviv, one of the main cultural centres of the country and a delight to explore with its medieval old town and distinctive architecture.
 The harbour town of Odessa, known as the 'Pearl of the Black Sea', is an established tourist destination that also serves as the gateway to many of the famous Black Sea resorts, and is a fascinating city with a wonderful mixture of cultures and historical architecture.

 With a name that means 'borderland', it's no wonder that the Ukraine is constantly in a state of reinvention.
 Formerly part of the Soviet Union, the country experienced a popular revolution in 2004 that brought about a freer, more open state (despite ongoing political woes).
-Things are looking up for the country, beginning to loosen its ties with Russia and forge new ones with the EU and NATO; the Ukraine is a destination worth considering for its history and culture alone.
+The Ukraine is a destination worth considering for its history and culture alone.
 Cruises on Europe's longest river, the Dnieper River, from Kiev to the Black Sea coast is one of the most popular ways to tour the Ukraine, providing a discovery of Ukraine's history, and its architecturally rich cities, while cruising the 1,370 mile-long stretch of river (2,205km) on board ship.

 Become our Ukraine Travel Expert